 This is more of a literary version of horror.
 It’s not scary at all in the traditional sense.
 The story follows Pepper, who gets involved in a fight with police officers.
 Rather than booking him through the police precinct, they decide to drop him off at a mental institution, and he ends up staying there much longer than expected.
 So the story is about his time in this institution, working and dealing with the other patients.
 Moreover, there is a horror element to the story.

 It’s much more on the side of literature.
-If you’re expecting a scary story, I didn’t find this one scary at all.
-I listen to this audio that enhances the experience for me.
-If you enjoy a very character-focused story, this is one to pick up.
+If you’re expecting a scary story, I didn’t find this one scary.
+I listen to this audio it enhances the experience for me.
+If you enjoy a character-focused story, this is one to pick up.

 Author: Victor LaValle